The Importance of Web Accessibility (and What You Must Know)

 With all that being said, how can you put the focus on web accessibility for your site?
 There are dozens of improvements you can make, but we’ll focus on a few of the most common today:

 Using Alt-Tags — You can use alt-tags to provide “alternative information for an image if a user cannot view it.”
-This is an obvious benefit for the visually impaired, but also impacts SEO by improving the search engine rankings for e-commerce sites with product photos and the like.
+This is an obvious benefit for the visually impaired and impacts SEO by improving the search engine rankings for e-commerce sites with product photos and the like.

-Watching HTML Tags and Title Tags — Taking screen readers into account again, you should take care not to alter any default HTML tags such as tables and headers.
+Watching HTML Tags and Title Tags — Taking screen readers into account again, you should not alter any default HTML tags such as tables and headers.
 Doing so might confuse screen readers and make them incompatible with your site.

-Including Closed Captions — For users who may not be able to interpret audio elements normally, closed captions (and text transcripts) will make it possible for them to understand your multimedia content.
+Including Closed Captions — For users who may not interpret audio elements normally, closed captions (and text transcripts) will make it possible for them to understand your multimedia content.
 In addition, these elements will improve SEO by making it easier for search engines to index your content.

-It might seem like a time-consuming process, but you should keep in mind that improving web accessibility can only help your site and expand your potential audience.
+It might seem like a time-consuming process, but you should remember that improving web accessibility can only help your site and expand your potential audience.